volojs/volo/commands/add/doc.md

 * local:paht/to/directory: Copies the local directory.
 A local directory is also checked when the "some/thing" archive name is used -- if there is no local file match, it is assumed to be a GitHub URL.

+If **archive** is missing from the command, then if a package.json in the current directory contains a **volo.dependencies** section, it will go through those dependencies and add them.

 If **localName** is specified then that name is used for the installed name.
 If the installed item is a directory, the directory will have this name.
 If